RénoVert Tax Credit

 The work above for which the period of eligibility for the RénoVert tax credit has not been extended may qualify for the new tax credit for the upgrading of residential waste water treatment systems if it is carried out under a contract entered into with a contractor after March 31, 2017.
 For more information about the new tax credit, see form TP-1029.AE-V.

 The RénoVert refundable tax credit was introduced on a temporary basis to encourage individuals to invest in recognized eco-friendly home renovation work that has a positive environmental impact and improves their dwelling's energy efficiency.

 You can claim the credit if you have recognized eco-friendly home renovation work done on a dwelling you own or co-own that is your principal residence or a winterized cottage that you normally occupy.
 The initial construction of the dwelling must have been completed before January 1, 2016, and the dwelling must be one of the following:

-- a permanently installed prefabricated house or mobile home (This link will open a new window);
+- a permanently installed prefabricated house or mobile home;

 - an apartment in a building held in divided co-ownership (condominium);